Tigers vs. White Sox Player Props Betting Odds

-Player prop bet options for Luis Robert, Riley Greene and others are available when the Chicago White Sox visit the Detroit Tigers at Comerica Park on Thursday (first pitch at 6:40 PM ET).
+Player prop betting options for Luis Robert, Riley Greene and others are available in the Chicago White Sox-Detroit Tigers matchup at Comerica Park on Friday, starting at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!